BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Guidelines on Classification of Own Funds.pdf.md

-related reporting period which are likely to reduce the profits of the undertaking and for which the supervisory authority is not satisfied that they have been appropriately captured by the valuation of assets and liabilities in accordance with Commission Delegated Regulation 2015/35.
+related reporting period which are likely to reduce the profits of the undertaking and for which the supervisory authority is not satisfied that they have been appropriately captured by the valuation of assets and liabilities in accordance with Commission Delegated Regulation.

-### **Guideline 3 - Tier 1 features determining classification of items referred to in**
+#### **Guideline 3 - Tier 1 features determining classification of items referred to in**
 **Article 69(a)(i), (ii) and (iv) of Commission Delegated Regulation 2015/35**

 1.24.
 In the case of an item referred to in Article 69(a)(i), (ii) and (iv) of Commission